Managers have responsibility to behave - Lampard

 During Sunday's match at Anfield, Manchester City manager Pep Guardiola confronted referee Anthony Taylor when the official, invited to consult his pitchside monitor by the video assistant referee, disallowed a City goal for a foul by Erling Haaland.

-That and the Klopp incident - which the German said had been borne out of frustration at what he saw as the officials' failure to award Liverpool a free-kick for a challenge on Mohamed Salah - came on a weekend where Merseyside Youth League games were postponed amid ongoing issues with referee abuse.
+That and the Klopp incident - which the German said had been born out of frustration at what he saw as the officials' failure to award Liverpool a free-kick for a challenge on Mohamed Salah - came on a weekend where Merseyside Youth League games were postponed amid ongoing issues with referee abuse.

 Martin Cassidy, chief executive of charity Ref Support UK, says "people mimic what they see on TV" and the behaviour of people like Klopp and Guardiola is "replicated by people in youth football and perpetuates the idea that it is OK to do it".